TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/errors.rst

    ... except (RuntimeError, TypeError, NameError):
    ...     pass

-A class in an :keyword:`except` clause is compatible with an exception if it is the same class or a base class thereof (but not the other way around --- an except clause listing a derived class is not compatible with a base class).
+A kundi in an :keyword:`except` clause is compatible with an exception if it is the same kundi or a base kundi thereof (but not the other way around --- an except clause listing a derived kundi is not compatible with a base class).
 For example, the following code will print B, C, D in that order::

-   class B(Exception):
+   kundi B(Exception):
        pass

-   class C(B):
+   kundi C(B):
        pass

-   class D(C):
+   kundi D(C):
        pass

    for cls in [B, C, D]: